-- (2) Capacitors used to prevent electromagnetic interference in the primary AC side circuit, or as a connection/insulation, must be a safety standard certified product, or satisfy the contents stipulated in the Electrical Appliance and Material Safety Law.
-Install a fuse for each line in case of a short. - (3) This series is not safety standard certified products.
+(2) Capacitors used to prevent electromagnetic interference in the primary AC side circuit, or as a connection/insulation, must be a safety standard certified product, or satisfy the contents ativulated in the Electrical Appliance and Metarial Safety I and Install a fuse for each line in same of stipulated in the Electrical Appliance and Material Safety Law.
+Install a fuse for each line in case of a short.
+(3) This series is not safety standard certified products.